 While the IRS would rather a taxpayer pay a fine in full, for those facing large sums, or are unable to fully pay at once, can ask for an installment plan.
 This results in paying off tax debt in monthly installments, not to exceed 3 years.
 Beware, this option will cause you to pay more than the initial amount due to the application of interest on the debt owed.

 What if I think I’ve received Notice 508C in error?

 If you have received notice of delinquency and believe you do not owe taxes or believe you owe less than the stated amount, under section 7345(e) a taxpayer may appeal their status in U.S. tax court.

 Why a tax attorney?

 It’s common for taxpayers to feel as if they are drowning in IRS paperwork and phone calls.
 However, the pros of seeking legal help are that you no longer have to deal directly with the IRS – your attorney will redirect all calls and paperwork to themselves.

 “But I can’t afford an attorney!” you say!
 Take a breath and do your research.
 Statistics overwhelmingly show that attorneys can actually save you money.
 With strong negotiation skills, insider knowledge and connections with IRS agents, most often than not, an attorney can substantially argue your debt down.
 Additionally, most attorneys offer a range of payment options to fit your budget – from flat fees and hourly billing, to partial representation, in which you pay for only advice or if you need help handling paperwork.

 Professional ethical standards require that an attorney work in the best interest of a client – that means never taking financial advantage by offering services you don’t need.
-Call now to schedule your free initial consultation, where one of our tax attorneys will review your case and offer advice on how best to proceed.
+Call now to schedule your free initial assessment, where one of our tax attorneys will review your case and offer advice on how best to proceed.